PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 Transpose reuse, vector-to-channel reshape, and deterministic constant-axis permutation fallback while receiving all generated names through callbacks.

+Generated-code layout bridge recognition has a separate Torch-free owner in `pytorch_layout_bridge_policy.py`.
+A public-input Transpose is folded only when its bridge marker, public source, single consumer, and valid permutation all agree.
+Downstream bridge matching likewise requires one consumer, distinct known logical layouts, and an exact permutation derived from those layouts.

 Rank-4 generated-source shape policy has a Torch-free shared owner in `pytorch_shape_policy.py`.
 Layout hinting and CF/NHWC shape normalization are used by both exporter policy and source rewrites without importing the exporter